dotnet/android/Documentation/guides/BuildProcess.md

     By default this will be set to false and we will use `aapt`.
     If the developer wishes to use the new `aapt2` functionality they can set

         <AndroidUseAapt2>True</AndroidUseAapt2>

-    in their csproj.
+    in their .csproj.
 Alternatively provide the property on the command line via

         /p:AndroidUseAapt2=True